Who's Behind Listverse?

 Over a week later, the Forlorn Hope came across the two Native Americans, who had apparently collapsed from hunger.
 William Foster, who was described as “insane” by that point, immediately shot and killed both of them.
 The party all ate their bodies, which provided enough nourishment for the Forlorn Hope to clear the Sierras and reach the Sacramento Valley.

-2The Terrifying Louis Keseberg
+2The Terrifying Lewis Keseberg

 As winter wore on, rescue parties were sent to bring back as many survivors as possible.
 Every time rescuers reached the Donner camps they seemed to find more and more mutilated and half-eaten bodies.

 The fourth and final rescue mission arrived on April 10, 1847.
 It was mostly intended to salvage property left at the camps, since all the people were believed to be rescued or dead.
-To their surprise, the mission discovered Louis Keseberg, alive all by himself.
+To their surprise, the mission discovered Lewis Keseberg, alive all by himself.
 To this day, controversy surrounds his survival, since he was found with a gun, pots of human meat, and much of the Donner family’s gold.
 The rescuers even found animal meat hidden untouched in the corner, which they deemed still good enough to eat.

 William Eddy was one of the rescuers that found Keseberg—only to realize that Keseberg had been feasting on the remains of his son.
 Eddy vowed to kill Keseberg then and there, while the other members of the rescue party seriously considered lynching him based on the apparently murderous nature of his survival.
 However, cooler heads prevailed, and Keseberg convinced the rescuers to let him return to Sutter’s Fort with them.
 He avoided any charges, but lived the rest of his life in solitude, since tales of his cannibalism followed everywhere he went.